Why I Am Writing This

 This passage describes

-It says no more, but Bible scholars and theologians have been analyzing it for 2,000 years and come up with some very interesting scenarios.
+It says no more, but Bible scholars and theologians have analyzed it for 2,000 years and come up with some very interesting scenarios.

 Millennium as a “Golden Age”

-Both the Greeks and Romans had Golden Ages long ago when a perfect world was ruled by gods and goddesses of myth.
-The Bible’s perfect world was in Eden when the Lord walked with Adam* and Eve* in paradise.
+Both the Greeks and Romans had Golden Ages long ago, when a perfect world was ruled by mythical gods and goddesses.
+The Bible’s perfect world was in Eden, when the Lord walked with Adam* (4004 - 3074 BC) and Eve *(4004 -?
+BC) in paradise.

 (*after a name means that person in a part of my book SPIRITUAL LIVES)